-Is when the participant has all the necessary training and tools needed with supports in place to begin seeking employment in his or her chosen vocational goal.
+Is when the participant has all the necessary training, hard and soft skills, and tools needed with supports in place to begin seeking employment in their chosen vocational goal.
 This is different for each participant, because each participant has different skills, abilities, interests, and vocational goals.

-Legal Representative
+Legal Guardian

 An individual who has the legal authority to act on behalf of a participant, such as a parent, a legal guardian or one who has power of attorney.
+Any person appointed under NRS chapter 159.017 as guardian of the person, of the estate or of the person and estate.
+A guardian is an individual who has the legal authority and duty to care for another's person or property, because of infancy, incapacity, or disability.